 Extending Available Software in Containers

-The singularity containers already contain many import pieces of software for ML/DL workflows, but if you have custom software it is possible for you to use it inside the container.
+If you start with an existing Singularity container, it is possible to add additional software.
 The most straightforward path is to install it via pip while in the container, using the `--user` flag if you can.
-In this way, you can add extensions to tensorflow/pytorch, or IO frameworks, etc. Alternatively, you can use the recipes from the alcf containers bootstrap your own containers with everything available inside the portable container.
-Email email@example.com for questions concerning these techniques.
+In this way, you can add extensions to tensorflow/pytorch, or IO frameworks, etc. Email firstname.lastname@example.org for questions concerning these techniques.

 Non-container software solutions